flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/documents-plugin/using-documents-plugin/deleting-a-file.md

 3. Specify the [**Kafka topic**](../../../plugins-setup-guide/documents-plugin-setup/documents-plugin-setup.md#kafka-configuration) for sending the delete request.

 :::tip
-Identify defined topics in your environment:
+To identify defined topics in your environment:

-1. Navigate to **Platform Status > FLOWX Components > document-plugin-mngt**  and press the eye icon on the right side.
+-  Navigate to **Platform Status > FLOWX Components > document-plugin-mngt** and click the eye icon on the right side.
-3. In the details screen, expand the `KafkaTopicsHealthCheckIndicator` line and then **details → configuration → topic → file → delete**.
+-  In the details screen, expand the `KafkaTopicsHealthCheckIndicator` line and then **details → configuration → topic → file → delete**.
 Here will find the in and out topics for deleting files.

 ![](https://s3.eu-west-1.amazonaws.com/docx.flowx.ai/release34/delete_topics.png)
 :::